Routes into a Theatre Career

 My journey to becoming a part time lecturer was not traditional - I do not come from an academic background and it was not something that was ever part of my plan.
 I trained as a professional actor working for 20 years acting, directing and producing educational theatre for young people and communities.
 I worked as an Artistic Director of Yorkshire Women Theatre and then set up my own company, Tangere Arts.
 In 2003 I applied to join the Theatre Arts team at the University of Deby to teach their Theatre in Education modules.
 UoD gave me the opportunity to do an MA and my Higher Education teaching qualification along side my research and continuing to practice as an artist.
 During my career I was lucky enough to be trained and to work with the professions leading practitioners in the field Dr Dorothy Heathcote and Augusto Boal.
 I did a research project in refugee camps in Palestine and I produced a new one woman show based on my experience called Acting Alone for Wirksworth Festival commissioned by Amnesty International.

-Senior Marketing and Press Officer - Heidi McKenzie
+Press & Marketing Manager - Heidi McKenzie

 I graduated with a BA in Stage Management and Technical Theatre.
 Touring the country and working at different theatre venues has been a great way to meet people, learn new skills, experience different genres and develop my career.
 Being a part of the Theatre Arts team based at Derby Theatre, provides students the experience of working alongside professionals within the theatre industry.